 Evening (E) (classes after 4:00 p.m.): No Charge for a permit.

 Abroad Spring Semester permits (A): $55 per semester.

 Kuch Gym Member (C): $50 per year for permit.

 Faculty and Staff (F/S): No Charge for permit.

 Parking Permit Replacement

 The cost is $5 to replace a lost or stolen permit.
-You must report your permit as lost or stolen and obtain a new one from the Department of Public Safety.
+You must report your permit as lost or stolen and obtain a new one from the One-Stop Shop.